 The Committee generally uses the same factors in determining the compensation of the CEO as it does for the other executive officers.
 The Committee considers CEO compensation in the Peer Group and the benchmarking data provided by Connell as a starting point for determining competitive compensation.
 The Committee then, in consultation with the CEO, develops Company performance objectives for the CEO and periodically assesses the performance of the CEO.
 The Committee also evaluates how much the CEO should be compensated in relation to the other Company executives, but the Committee has not adopted any formula limiting the level of CEO compensation as compared to other executives.
-Based on Mr. Barry's level of responsibility, experience, market data and the Company's performance, the Committee determined that Mr. Barry's pay was in an appropriate range in absolute terms and as compared to the other executive officers.
-Mr. Barry's base salary at the start of 2011 was \$500,000 and, based on the factors listed above, he received a raise effective March 16, 2011 to \$550,000.
-Accordingly, the total base salary Mr. Barry received for 2011 was \$539,583.
-Additionally, in recognition of the record Company results in 2011, the consistent increase in shareholder value created over the past few years, and Mr. Barry being below the 50% of base salary compensation benchmark, he received a raise effective on March 16, 2012 to \$625,000.
+Based on Mr. Barry's level of responsibility, experience, market data and the Company's performance, the Committee determined that

+Mr. Barry's pay was in an appropriate range in absolute terms and as compared to the other executive officers.
+Mr. Barry's base salary at the start of 2013 was \$625,000 and, based on Mr. Barry's level of responsibility, experience, market data and the Company's performance, he received a raise, effective March 16, 2013, to \$675,000.
+Accordingly, the total base salary Mr. Barry received for 2013 was \$664,583.
+Additionally, given Mr. Barry's five plus years' tenure as CEO and in recognition of the record Company results in 2013, the consistently large increase in shareholder value created over the past few years, including the 45% shareholder return in 2013, he received a raise, effective on March 14, 2014, to \$710,000.
+The Committee determined this increase to be appropriate given that it and the awards discussed in the next paragraph move Mr. Barry's total direct compensation to the 50 th percentile of market data (consistent with the Company's general benchmarking philosophy).
 For more information on the terms of Mr. Barry's employment and compensation, please refer to the section below titled "Mr. Barry's Employment Agreement."

-For 2011, the Committee also increased Mr. Barry's incentive pay.
-Mr. Barry's total bonus potential under the GAIP was increased to 75% of his base salary at target and 120% of his base salary at maximum if all goals are met.
-For 2012, Mr. Barry's total bonus potential under the GAIP was increased to 80% of his base salary at target and 145% of his base salary at maximum if all goals are met.
-For the 2011-2013 performance period, Mr. Barry received a long-term incentive grant of a target award opportunity of \$770,000 which equates to 140% of his base salary.
-For the 2012-2014 performance period, Mr. Barry received a long-term incentive grant of a target award opportunity of \$800,000 which equates to 128% of his new base salary of \$625,000.
-The Committee determined that these increases in Mr. Barry's incentive compensation were warranted due not only to his heightened responsibility and experience, but also due to market data, the Company's continued strong financial and overall performance, and the consistent increase in shareholder value over the past few years.
+In 2013, Mr. Barry's total bonus potential under the GAIP was at 80% of his base salary at target and 145% of his base salary at maximum if all goals were met.
+For 2014, Mr. Barry's total bonus potential under the GAIP will be 90% of his base salary at target and 164% of his base salary at maximum if all goals are met.
+For the 2013-2015 performance period, Mr. Barry received a long-term incentive grant of a target award opportunity of \$855,000 which equates to 127% of his base salary.
+For the 2014-2016 performance period, Mr. Barry received a long-term incentive grant of a target award opportunity of \$1,171,500 which equates to 165% of his new base salary of \$710,000.
+The Committee determined that these increases in Mr. Barry's incentive compensation were warranted due to his heightened responsibility, experience, and tenure in the position, and also due to the Company's continued strong financial and overall performance, and the consistently large increase in shareholder value over the past few years.
+The Committee determined these increases to be particularly appropriate because they move Mr. Barry's total direct compensation to the 50 th percentile of market data (consistent with the Company's general benchmarking philosophy).